wilkesk99ACT/Event-Analyzer/README.md

 ## What the Tool Does, in Practice

-1. **Resolves the root cause.** It parses the relay's trip equation and every internal SV (logic/timer variable) it references, evaluates them against the actual recorded digital transitions, and identifies the real condition — or chain of conditions — that produced the trip, anchored to the exact recorded transition rather than a re-derived approximation.
+1. **Works out a likely root cause.** It parses the relay's trip equation and every internal SV (logic/timer variable) it references, evaluates them against the actual recorded digital transitions, and identifies the condition(s) that the relay's own configured logic points to, anchored to the recorded transition rather than a re-derived approximation.
 2. **Displays it as a logic diagram**, not a linear text summary — showing every side of an AND condition (so a supervisory condition like "breaker closed" is never silently omitted) and only the branch of an OR condition that actually occurred.